-Saturation pulse analyses and the programs Actinic + Yield, Induction Curve and Light Curve can be repetitively performed under clock control.
-Also, recovery experiments can be performed after induction and light curves (item Light Curve + R and Induction Curve + R, respectively).
-To select one of the six items in menu "Clock Item" (Fig. 41), move cursor to the item of interest and select SET.
-The selected item is then marked by an X ("SAT pulse is selected in Fig. 41).
+Saturation pulse analyses, and the programs Actinic + Yield, Induction Curve and Light Curve can be repetitively performed under clock control.
+Recovery experiments can be appended to induction and light curves (item Light Curve + R and Induction Curve + R, respectively).
+To select one of the six items in menu "Clock Item" (Fig. 44), move cursor to the item of interest and touch SET.
+The selected item is then marked by an X.